A weak Ly$\alpha$ halo for an extremely bright Little Red Dot: Indications of enshrouded SMBH growth

 \subsection{Origin of the compact UV emission and high-ionization emission lines}

-One final important aspect to address, in the context of nuclear obscuration with $f_\textrm{cov} \sim 1$, is the nature of the main compact UV component in A2744-45924, as well as the presence of the of emission lines of highly ionized species, such as \ion{O}{III}], \ion{N}{IV}] and \ion{C}{IV}, in the spectrum (see Section \ref{sec:uv_lines} above, as well as \citealt{labbe2024}).
+Another important aspect to address, in the context of nuclear obscuration with $f_\textrm{cov} \sim 1$, is the nature of the main compact UV component in A2744-45924, as well as the presence of the emission lines of highly ionized species, such as \ion{O}{III}], \ion{N}{IV}], and \ion{C}{IV}, in the spectrum (see Section \ref{sec:uv_lines} above, and \citealt{labbe2024}).
 In one of the scenarios explored by~\citet{labbe2024}, the UV portion of the spectrum of A2744-45924 could represent AGN light escaping through unobscured channels and being scattered by free electrons into our line of sight.
 This scenario would imply $f_\textrm{cov} < 1$ and could also naturally explain the presence of high-ionization emission lines.
 Quantitatively, however, further work would be needed to determine the minimum fraction of the free (unobscured) solid angle ($f_\textrm{uncov} = 1-f_\textrm{cov}$) required to explain the observed UV and line fluxes in this scenario and verify whether it is consistent with $f_\textrm{uncov} \ll 1$, as indicated by our findings in this work.